sonphantrung/AIHubDocs-en/assets/Other/Google Colab Help.md

 # Google Colab Help

-#
+# RUNTIME DISCONNECTED DUE TO INACTIVITY

+![image](https://github.com/AIHubDocs/en/assets/91847579/a67f1fbc-e285-4708-bc81-030d98502b0e)

 ## You got disconnected from your runtime for being AFK (Away From Keyboard, running a cell that takes much time while you do something else), for example while training an ai voice model with RVC?

-![image](https://github.com/AIHubDocs/en/assets/91847579/a67f1fbc-e285-4708-bc81-030d98502b0e)

-Here’s the guide for you!
+Here are some ways to fix that:

 **PC Method:**

 1. Use the Google Colab.
-2. After you runned everything you needed, and now are waiting afk, do Ctrl+ Shift + i for windows/Command + Option + C for Mac, (or just click a random point of the page and click “inspect”) to open the Chrome DevTools.
+2. After you runned everything you needed, and now are waiting afk, there’s 4 ways to open the ChromeDevTools also named Inspect Element:
+- Windows: Do Ctrl+ Shift + i
+- Mac: Do Command + Option + C
+- Click a random point of the page and click “inspect”
+- On the top right corner, click on the 3 dots, then Other Tools, and click DevTools
 3. Then goto the Console Tab and paste (without the “”) :
 “function ClickConnect(){
 console.log("Working");